 ‘The way I see it,’ I said, ‘if a rock falls on your head, it might break your skull, much like a woman can break your heart, except, as you are well aware, hearts don’t heal as quickly as skulls.’

 ‘That might be a judicious observation,’ Mo said, ‘although I’m not sure we’re talking the same thing.
 ‘So let me remind you again; all sentient beings are interpreters of vibration.
 Therefore, to each their own, be it a broken heart or broken skull, all are derivatives of frequency patterns.
 In that sense, your spiritual body is as physical as your material body; the difference is you are currently occupying a higher vibratory form.

 ‘Further to that, might I add, you perceive objects and bodies as being physically substantive because, for you, they are since you exist in the same vibratory plane.
 It would be a different story if you didn’t.

-‘Let me recite what John Wheeler had to say on this: No phenomenon is a physical phenomenon until it is an observed phenomenon… the universe does not exist out there, independent of us.
+‘Let me recite what John Wheeler said: No phenomenon is a physical phenomenon until it is an observed phenomenon… the universe does not exist out there, independent of us.
 We are inescapably involved in bringing about that which appears to be happening.
 We are not only observers.
 We are participators.
-In some strange sense, this is a participatory universe…’
+In some strange sense, this is a participatory universe….’

 ‘And so, our encounters with solidity may seem very real, as did yours... in fact, as they did all the way down the abyss.
 Yet these experiences are, in actuality, encounters with energy events.
 This is to say, non-substantial, subatomic energy waves appearing as material forms that we experience through non-material mental processes.’